Meet Christina Seowoo Lee, Licensed Psychologist in New York

 My story

 I identify as an Asian American and third culture kid.
 I was born in Seoul, South Korea, and grew up moving back and forth between South Korea and the United States.
-Over the years, I’ve lived in five states—New York, Massachusetts, California, Hawaii, Indiana—and I’m now based in Brooklyn, New York.
+I’ve lived in five states (New York, Massachusetts, California, Hawaii, and Indiana) and am now based in Brooklyn, New York.

 Growing up across cultures naturally made me curious about how people come to be who they are.
 My upbringing has deeply shaped who I am as a person and therapist, and it allows me to connect with people from many walks of life.